mnajborowski/aliaser-pro-database-api/README.md

 # aliaser-pro-database-api
-Aliaser-PRO is an application created for the purpose generating aliases for repeating text values stored in the database.
+Aliaser-PRO is an application created for the purpose of generating aliases for repeating text values stored in the database.
 This way the database size gets smaller, while the application joins initial text values by assigned aliases when fetched from the database.